 Can therapy make gay people straight?

-Originially published in Salon.com.
+Originally published in Salon.com.

-THE NIGHT JOHN WESTCOTT walked into his first meeting of Eleutheros, he had no idea where his life was heading—but he knew that he desperately wanted it to change.
+THE NIGHT JOHN WESTCOTT WALKED into his first meeting of Eleutheros, he had no idea where his life was heading—but he knew that he desperately wanted it to change.
 “Pray for me,” he had announced to friends several months earlier.
 “I’m walking out of Egypt.”

 With that, he told his boyfriend he was leaving their eight-year relationship, moving out of their Florida home and renouncing his homosexuality.
 “This isn’t what the Lord wants for you,” he said, sitting across the kitchen counter as his partner cooked up a batch of pork chops.
 “It isn’t what the Lord wants for me.
 I never wanted to be this way.”

 Eleutheros, a Christian ministry that advertises “freedom from homosexuality,” seemed like the way out for Westcott, a 38-year-old financial adviser.
 There, in a 12-by-12 room with fluorescent lighting and metal folding chairs, he met other men who were struggling with their same-sex attractions.
 Some were married and cheating on their wives.
 Many had been abused as children or abandoned by their fathers.
 Like Westcott, a fair number had suffered through drug abuse or alcoholism.
 Regardless of what circumstances had brought them there, all shared the same hope: that their lives would improve immeasurably if they could just learn how to be hetero.